 Protecting Your Home From Brutal Winds

-It’s no surprise how damaging hurricanes and strong winds can be your landscaping, and more importantly, your home.
-More often than not, these natural disasters are unpredictable and leave little time to prepare for.
-However, with that being said here are a few preventative steps you can take that could potentially save you hundreds if not thousands of dollars in the long run:
+It’s no surprise how damaging strong winds can be to your landscaping and, more importantly, your home.
+More often than not, severe, damaging storms are unpredictable and leave little time to prepare for.

-- Collect and store garden hazards: It is also a good idea to remove anything that is not firmly rooted to the ground.
-This includes but is not limited to: potted plants, hanging baskets, garden containers, trashcans, holiday decorations, etc. In addition, any and all gardening tools should be properly secured and stored away; this can prevent terrible accidents from occurring during high winds.
-The last thing you want is to find your shovel in your car’s windshield—trust me, it can happen!
+In addition, any and all gardening tools should be properly secured and stored away; this can prevent terrible accidents from occurring during high winds.
+The last thing you want is to find your shovel in your car’s windshield— it can happen!

 Contact Your Landscapers Today!

 Call us today to talk about what we can do for your property!

 We proudly serve Northeastern Pennsylvania, including Wilkes Barre, Scranton, Kingston, Back Mountain, Mountain Top, and the Poconos.